Diamond Sunrise

 • Developing and teaching advanced curriculum

-• Serving on the Council of Guides
+• Serving on the Inner Council if elected

 • Mentoring Level 2 and 3 members